CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 `<a href="https://tink.uk">Tink UK</a>`

 The screen reader:
-- identifies the element’s role as “link”
+- Identifies the element’s role as “link”
-- uses the text content inside it to give the link an accessible name
+- Uses the text content inside it to give the link an accessible name
-- makes this information available in synthetic speech
+- Makes this information available in synthetic speech

 You hear: **_“Tink UK .
 Link.”_**